 - DAISy-PCOS Community Events: check our events page regularly to find out about our latest public PCOS related events and volunteer or join us to make sure your voice is also part of the conversation.

-- DAISy-PCOS Public Artwork: in 2021 we will launch an arts-based crowd sourcing project and we want your help to make it happen, as we are seeking contributions from women with PCOS all over the world.
+- DAISy-PCOS Public Artwork: we plan to create arts-based crowd sourcing project and we want your help to make it happen, as we are seeking contributions from women with PCOS all over the world.

 We would love it if you’d take part, no matter how little you feel you can contribute.
 Join our mailing list to be kept up to date of opportunities and events or get in touch if you have a collaboration idea.